-Temthael turned towards the door as five ornate, ancient clocks began striking the half hour, each ringing slightly off from the others.
+Temthael turned towards the door as five ornate, ancient clocks began striking the hour, each ringing slightly off key and time from the others.

 Curious, and quite suspicious by the whole situation, Temthael straightened and passed through a hallway lined with bookshelves to Gregory Rickson’s office.

 The desk seat drew his eyes instantly.
 Watches of all sizes, colors, and brands completely hid the arms of the sturdy, thick chair.
 Their little hands ticked off each second so sharply, it sounded more like rain on the roof than clicking machines.

 The ceiling fan cast shadows when Temthael flipped on the lights.
 Normally, he would take caution with the lights, as they often gave away his location.
 However, the office had no windows, so he felt secure with the action.